Jacob Two-Two Meets the Hooded Fang (1978 film): Plot

-When Jacob wakes up, he is in a jail cell.
-The policeman from the store comes into the cell and introduces Jacob's lawyer, Mr. Loser.
-When Jacob walks into the court, he is surrounded by screaming adults.
-The judge sits in front of him and is angry and rude to the boy.
-He says that offenses such as Jacob's cannot be taken lightly, as they may lead to bigger crimes in the future.
-Jacob pleads innocent, and the judge tells him that his plea is very inconsiderate because it is a busy court.
-The jury finds Jacob guilty and sentences him to "…two months, two days, two hours, two minutes in the darkest dungeons of prison."
-Suddenly, a voice from the back of the room yells, "I appeal this verdict".
-Exciting music begins to play and the adults in the room scream, hide, and faint.
-Child Power enters the room, portrayed by Jacob's siblings, Emma and Noah.
-They are introduced as "The Intrepid Shapiro" and "The Fearless O’Toole".
-The judge is afraid of the two children, and nervously tells them that Jacob's sentence has already been passed.
-Child Power agrees but remind the judge that cruelty to children is against the law.
-They warn the judge that if they hear of any cruelty in the prison, then he will be hearing from them.
+When Jacob wakes up, he is taken to court, and sentenced to "…two months, two days, two hours, two minutes in the darkest dungeons of prison."
+Suddenly, Child Power enters the room, portrayed by Jacob's siblings, Emma and Noah.
+The judge nervously tells them that Jacob's sentence has already been passed.
+Child Power agrees but warn the judge that if they hear of any cruelty in the prison, then he will be hearing from them.
 Jacob leaves the court room only to find his siblings waiting for him in his cell.
 They give him a jewel shaped tracking device, and ask for his help.
-He promises to contact them if he senses any child cruelty in the prison, and Child Power leaves him in the cell.
+He promises to contact them if he senses any child cruelty in the prison.